plone/volto/docs/source/upgrade-guide/index.md

 An internal renaming to use the term `Blocks` everywhere was done to unify naming through the code a and the documentation.

 Plone RESTAPI was updated to that purpose too, and running an upgrade step (do so in Plone's Addons control panel) is required in order to migrate the data.
-No step is required if you are using a brand new ZODB.
+No step is required if you are using a brand-new ZODB.

 This is the versions compatibility table across all the packages involved:

 Volto 4 - plone.restapi >= 5.0.0 - kitconcept.voltodemo >= 2.0

 !!! note
 The renaming happened in Volto 4 alpha.10 and plone.restapi 5.0.0.
-Volto 4 alpha versions under that release use older versions of `plone.restapi` and `kitconcept.voltodemo`, however if you are using alpha releases it's recommended to upgrade to latest alpha or the final release of Volto 4.
+Volto 4 alpha versions under that release use older versions of `plone.restapi` and `kitconcept.voltodemo`, however if you are using alpha releases it's recommended to upgrade to the latest alpha or the final release of Volto 4.

 The project configuration should also be updated, in your `src/config.js`: